Pumprlfl/Code2/README.md

 abstract method is when you have to call a method from the subclass in the superclass but actually create it in the superclass(L11)

 static:
-is used when a method is not used when initializing an Object, for example when calculating something used in another method later on(L11)
+is used when a method is not used when initializing an Object, for example when calculating something used in another method later on(L11)(underline it in diagrams)

 public: everything can access this information(L11)(write + in diagrams)